VATSIM-Morocco/docs/docs/controllers/procs/casablanca.md

 During times of heavy IFR arrival activity, VFR arrivals may be denied entry into the control zone and instructed to hold outside of the CTR awaiting further instructions.
 Once a slot has been coordinated between Tower and Approach, VFR arrivals may proceed, however, the estimated delay must be given to the pilot if the clearance limit surpasses 5 minutes.

 <blockquote>
-“CN-BOB, hold over S, expect onward clearance time 55”.
+“CN-BOB, hold outside of the CTR, expect onward clearance time 55”.
 </blockquote>

 ### Low Visibility Procedures (LVP)